Stiff-arm fend

 The Heisman Trophy in American college football shows a player anticipating delivering a stiff-arm fend.

-The stiff-arm fend (also known as a hand off or fend off in rugby league and rugby union, sometimes as a don't argue in Australian rules football, or a stiff arm or straight arm in American football) is a tactic employed by the ball-carrier in many forms of contact football.
+The stiff-arm fend (also known as a hand off or fend off in rugby league and rugby union, sometimes as a don't argue in Australian rules football, or a stiff arm or straight arm in gridiron football) is a tactic employed by the ball-carrier in many forms of contact football.

 The skill

 In rugby league, rugby union, American football and Australian football, ball-carriers run towards defenders who are attempting to tackle them.
 By positioning the ball securely in one arm, the ball-carrier can fully extend their other arm, locking their elbow, and outstretching their palm.
 Then, the ball-carrier pushes directly outwards with the palm of their hand onto the chest or shoulder of the would-be tackler.
 The fend is a pushing action, rather than a striking action.

 A stiff-arm fend may cause the tackler to fall to the ground, taking them out of the play.
 Even if the tackler keeps their feet, it becomes impossible for them to complete a tackle, as they cannot come close enough to wrap their arms around the ball-carrier.

-A well-executed stiff-arm fend can be a very powerful offensive weapon.

 The term don't argue was coined in Australia to describe the stiff-arm fend.
 The term describes what a commentator imagined the ball-carrier might be saying as they shoved their opponent in the face or chest, and is used as a noun.
 Ball-carriers in Australian football must be careful to avoid fending opponents in the head or neck, otherwise they will concede a high tackle free kick.
 High fends will generally be allowed in rugby unless the referee rules that the fend is too forceful, constituting a strike rather than a push.
 In rugby, a stiff-arm tackle (i.e. locked elbow and extended arm prior to making contact with the attacker) is dangerous play.
 A player makes a stiff-arm tackle when using a stiff-arm to strike an opponent.
 Therefore, a stiff-arm fend, as described above is permitted (even a high fend) so long as it does not constitute striking the opponent (similar to an open-handed punch).

 The stiff arm is also known as "pie in the face" in NFL slang.